eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.16 National Accreditation Bodies

-National Accreditation Bodies (NAB) under [Regulation (EC) No 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765) are the bodies in Member States that perform accreditation with authority derived from the Member State.
-NABs accredit CABs as competent, independent, and supervised professional certification bodies in charge of certifying products/services/processes against normative document(s) establishing the requirements (e.g., legislations, specifications, protection profiles).
+National Accreditation Bodies (NAB), under [Regulation (EC) No 765/2008](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32008R0765), are the bodies in Member States that perform accreditation with authority derived from the Member State.
+NABs accredit CABs ([Section 3.12](#312-conformity-assessment-bodies-cab)) as competent, independent, and supervised professional certification bodies in charge of certifying Wallet Solutions against normative document(s) establishing the relevant requirements.
 NABs monitor the CABs to which they have issued an accreditation certificate.

 ### 3.17 Access Certificate Authorities

-Access Certificate Authoritie issue access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, non-qualified EAA Providers and Relying Parties in the EUDI Wallet ecosystem.
-When these entities interact with a Wallet Unit to issue or request a PID or attetation, they will present an access certificate to prove their authenticity and validity.
+Access Certificate Authorities issue access certificate to all PID Providers, QEAA Providers, PuB-EAA Providers, non-qualified EAA Providers and Relying Parties in the EUDI Wallet ecosystem.
+When these entities interact with a Wallet Unit to issue or request a PID or attestation, they will present an access certificate to prove their authenticity and validity.

 Access Certificate Authorities must be notified by a Member State to the Commission.
 As part of the notification process, the trust anchors of the Access CA must be included in a Trusted List.
 A trust anchor is the combination of a public key and an identifier for the associated entity.
 Wallet Units need these trust anchors to verify of the signatures over the access certificates presented to them when a new PID or attestation is issued or when they receive an attribute presentation request from a Relying Party.